ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ### Why don't I see the new Microsoft 365 compliance center yet?

 First, make sure you have the appropriate [licenses and permissions](microsoft-security-and-compliance.md#required-licenses-and-permissions).
 Then, sign in at [https://compliance.microsoft.com](https://compliance.microsoft.com).
 If you don't see the new compliance center yet, you will have it very soon.

+### I can't find some of my compliance settings.
+What do I do?

+We are still adding functionality to the Microsoft 365 compliance center.
+If you can't find something, such as audit log search, try navigating to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)).
+Your configurations will be saved in both the existing Office 365 Security & Compliance Center and in the new Microsoft 365 compliance center automatically.

 ## Next steps